da21510/avl.github.io/recruit/webdev.md

 	1. Cloud server, e.g. AWS, Heroku.

 ## How You Will Be Evaluated
-* Our exam is designed to be an accurate reflection of the type of work you will be doing at our fast growing, lean startup. 考試目的是準確的用實際面測量實力，題目跟工作上的應用類似。
+* Our exam is designed to be an accurate reflection of the type of work you will be doing at our fast growing, lean startup.
-* Your Engineer Level (E0-10) and therefore salary package will be decided by the completeness of your web app and the quality of your work. 你的考試成就會決定你的職位與薪資。
+* Your Engineer Level (E0-10) and therefore salary package will be decided by the completeness of your web app and the quality of your work.
-	* The more functional features you are able to complete on our checklist, the higher your engineering/salary level. 越多可完整使用的功能，分數越高。
+	* The more functional features you are able to complete on our checklist, the higher your engineering/salary level.

 ### We value 我們重視:
 1. **Speed 數度.** How quickly can you build a working app with a list of features? 多快速能架構好有各功能的網頁？